AntonisGkortzis/fun-in-Athens/guide.md

 *All info retrieved from:* [Lonely Planet](https://www.lonelyplanet.com/greece/athens/attractions/filopappou-hill/a/poi-sig/1008076/359421)

+Apart from all the tours you can do on your own, you can also join some organised walking tours in Athens.
+Using the app Freetour.com (Available for both Android and iOS) you can join for free tours such as:

+**Athens Street Art Free tour**
+This tour, offered in English, takes you to the Exarchia square, a neighborhood in the city center of Athens.
+A local artist wil let you explore the varied street art and its rich history.
+Art will vary from political to social messages or simply pieces of pure art, some of which has been left by great graffiti artists from Europe.

+**Athens free Food tour**
+Enjoy the best local on-the-go snacks on your way to visiting the most popular fresh markets, in which you are going to taste a selection of traditional products.

+*Note that thsese free guided tours are tip based, meaning that you can pay as much money you want, depending on how much you liked the tour.*
+*All info retrieved from Freetour.com app:* (https://play.google.com/store/apps/details?id=com.freetour.android.mobileapp&hl=el)

 ## <a name="monuments"></a>Monuments

 Athens is famous for its history and its numerous monuments and museums, you don't want to miss that part.